Vexcited/obs-interactive-overlay/README.md

 # OBS Interactive Overlay

-> A SolidStart web app that I use as source for my OBS overlay.
+> Web sources for my OBS overlay.

+You can see a [deployed demo here](https://stream-overlay.vexcited.ml/).

+## Public API

+You can get direct access to data using the public API under `/api` routes.

+### `GET /api/spotify_currently_playing`

+Get informations about the currently playing song on Spotify.
+Used in the `/spotify` page.

 ## Development